goldpirat/SortOF/README.md

 #### Programmatic Use (Recommended - Library Usage)

-Sort-O-Matic is designed to be used as a library within your Python scripts.
+SortOF is designed to be used as a library within your Python scripts.
 Here's how to benchmark sorting algorithms programmatically:

 ```python
 import sortof as stf